The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 A review of the the range boundary over the last 227 years from 9 different sources (A - I) gives a distinct impression that the eastern part of the range is as broken up as the western - it is just lacking in detailed information.

-The boundary has moved more than 1000 miles, equal to the distance from the Dutch coast to Western Ukraine - i.e. across the entire Western- and Central Europe (arrow).
+The boundary has moved more than 1000 miles (from A to I), equal to the distance from the Dutch coast to Western Ukraine - i.e. across the entire Western- and Central Europe (arrow).

 Consequently, there is a strong indication that the decrease in Western Europe since the record abundance in South Central Norway in 1826 has been due to natural causes, not to negative anthropogenic effects.
 Asymmetric growth has moved the western boundary eastward, giving the appearance of a population "going extinct".